 Will Rice is a Senior Energy Engineer at Burton Energy Group.
 Will received both his Bachelor’s and Master’s Degrees from Georgia Tech in Mechanical Engineering.
 He is a registered Professional Engineer and Certified Energy Manager.
 Will helps our clients reduce their energy consumption and operating costs by performing energy audits and identifying energy conservation measures.
 Outside of work, he enjoys spending time with his wife, daughter, and two yellow labs, Charley and Cooper.
 His other hobbies include running, spending time at the lake, doing home improvement projects, and hanging out with friends and family.

-Chris DeChantal is the Energy and Water Services Manager for Burton Energy Group.
+Chris DeChantal is the Director of Energy and Water Services for Burton Energy Group.
 Chris has always been passionate about water in one way or another; albeit through developing innovative water efficiency strategies for Burton’s Fortune 100 clients or simply out in a kayak exploring one of Minnesota’s 10,000 lakes.
 When not trying to save the world one drop at a time, Chris is an avid outdoorsman, international vagabond at heart, and triathlete with multiple upcoming triathlons and half-Ironman races.
 Over the years, he has been able to live/work in 4 countries, earn an MBA from Furtwangen University in Germany, and travel to nearly 40 countries.

 Kay Kern is Manager of Energy Supply and Risk Management for Burton Energy Group.
 Kay stumbled onto the energy trail in the last century as natural gas was becoming deregulated, and has found it to be a fascinating career path.
 Having worked at some point for almost every side of the business, Kay has developed a well-rounded perspective and enjoys finding ways to reduce energy spend risk for our clients.
 She appreciates the same things her children do…baseball, good food, and the great outdoors.